 And by now the B2B industry is waking up to its potential in a big way too.

 Both rely on the quality of your data (and can help you better that as well)

 Herein lies the key to avoiding Gartner’s dreaded “trough of disillusionment”.

 As Leadspace CEO Doug Bewsher pointed out in a previous post:

 “Data is AI’s Achilles’ heel.
 No matter how good the algorithms, AI will not produce usable insights and information to drive demand generation if you cripple it with the static data in your CRM or purchased from traditional data vendors.”

 The same goes for ABM.
 If your databases aren’t up to scratch, poor data quality could end up scuttling your ABM campaign before it even gets going.

 But more than any of the above factors, the success of account-based marketing and artificial intelligence in the B2B marketing space is due to the one thing B2B marketers love more than anything else: impressive-sounding, fancy names, which can be compressed into deceptively-simple acronyms.

 What would we do without them?

-Learn how to integrate Artificial Intelligence through your entire sales funnel to create more pipeline, generate better quality leads and drastically increase conversion rates:
+Learn how to use Artificial Intelligence to create more pipeline, generate better quality leads and drastically increase conversion rates: